neuropsychology/Courses/Statistics/R/English/Introduction.md

 As such, it is a straightforward introduction to R with a special focus on how to get some actual results with it.
 It is not a programming course on R, nor a course on statistics *per se*.

-Note that there are other tutorials teaching R for psychological research, that are deeper, longer and more comprehensive (such as [this one](http://personality-project.org/r/) or [my favorite one](https://drive.google.com/file/d/0B4udF24Yxab0S1hnZlBBTmgzM3M/view
+Note that there are other tutorials teaching R for psychological research, that are deeper, longer and more comprehensive (such as [this one](http://personality-project.org/r/) or [my favourite one](https://drive.google.com/file/d/0B4udF24Yxab0S1hnZlBBTmgzM3M/view
 )).

 ### Contact